dvingo/fulcro-re-frame-playground/README.md

 If you don't use `make fe` to build your ClojureScript this namespace won't exist on the first build.

 Likewise, When building for production use: `make fe-releaes`

-Please see the `shadow-cljs.edn` file for ports used for development builds.

-If any of those ports are used already shadow-cljs will try different ports so please see the console output by shadow-cljs.

-## Editor setup

-In your editor:
-add 2 repls:

-### frontend repl:

-nREPL remote:

-  localhost:$port

-The $port defaults to 9000 but may be different if 9000 is already in use.

-Using this repl you connect to the various ClojureScript builds using `(shadow/repl :build-id)`